diagrams/diagrams-doc/doc/arrow.rst

 The fields `headSize`, and `tailSize` are for setting the size of the head and tail.
 The head and tail size are specified as the diameter of an imaginary circle that would circumscribe the head or tail.
-The defaul value is 0.30.
+The default value is 0.30.
 The `strokeWidth`
 option, as one would expect, sets the width of the shaft.
 The default is 0.03.
-The `headGap` and `tailGap` options are also fairly self explanatory, they leave space at the end or begininng of the arrow.
+The `headGap` and `tailGap` options are also fairly self explanatory, they leave space at the end or beginning of the arrow.
 Take a look at their effect in the following example.
 The default gaps are 0.

 .. class:: dia-lhs